 True to the original setpiece, I made the inner ring translucent, and the glyphs glow from below it, giving a subtle dimensionality to them.
 I also was sure to make the lower half of the chevrons translucent, allowing the glyphs to glow through them, as well.
 In the pre-HD days, I thought that was a sign the glyphs were sometimes front-projected onto the setpiece, before I realized the chevron itself was partially see-through.

-In actuality, each glyph panel on the Atlantis setpiece housed a custom LED featuring what has become nicknamed the Superglyph.
+In actuality, each glyph panel on the Atlantis setpiece housed a programmable custom LED array featuring what has become nicknamed the Superglyph.

 All of the Pegasus galaxy stargate symbols are based on this web of 24 stars and the possible connections between them, meaning that the setpiece could be programmed to display them in any configuration or pattern.
 I modeled a Superglyph for myself, and deleted the appropriate sections to make 36 glyph objects that could be animated (ironically, in the 3D world, it’s much easier to have the glyphs actually move than to give the illusion of movement by blinking on and off).